Taste bud: Cell composition

-The bud is formed by two kinds of cells: supporting cells and gustatory cells.
+The bud is formed by at least two main kinds of cells: supporting cells and gustatory cells.
 The supporting (sustentacular cells) are mostly arranged like the staves of a cask, and form an outer envelope for the bud.
 Some, however, are found in the interior of the bud between the gustatory cells.
 The gustatory (taste) cells, which are chemoreceptors, occupy the central portion of the bud; they are spindle-shaped, and each possesses a large spherical nucleus near the middle of the cell.
 The peripheral end of the cell terminates at the gustatory pore in a fine hair filament, the gustatory hair.
 The central process passes toward the deep extremity of the bud, and there ends in single or bifurcated varicosities.
 The nerve fibrils after losing their medullary sheaths enter the taste bud, and end in fine extremities between the gustatory cells; other nerve fibrils ramify between the supporting cells and terminate in fine extremities; these, however, are believed to be nerves of ordinary sensation and not gustatory.

-Salt, sweet, sour and umami tastes causes depolarization of the taste cells, although different mechanisms are applied.
+Salt, sweet, sour and umami tastes cause depolarization of the taste cells, although different mechanisms are applied.
 Bitter causes an internal release of Ca2+, no external Ca2+ is required.

+Type I taste bud cell

+The type I taste bud cells make up about half of the cells in the taste buds, express ion channels and have, apparently, glia-like functions.
+In electronic microscopy they show up as electron-dense.
+They are considered to have heterogeneous gene expression patterns.

+Type II taste bud cell

+The type II taste bud cells make up about another third of the cells in the taste bud and express G-protein coupled receptors that are associated with chemoreception.
+They usually express either type 1 or type 2 taste receptors, but one cell might detect different stimuli, such as umami and sweetness.